moodynooby/Modern-downTheMall-GimmeThat/Readme.md

 I recommend you install the [`web-ext`](https://www.npmjs.com/package/web-ext) tools from mozilla.
 It is not listed as a dependency by design at it causes problems with dependency resolution in yarn right now if installed in the same location as the rest of the dependencies.

 If you did, then running `yarn webext` (additionally to `yarn watch`) will run the WebExtension in a development profile.
-This will use the directory `../dtalite.p` to keep a development profile.
+This will use the directory `../GT.p` to keep a development profile.
 You might need to create this directory before you use this command.
 Furthermore `yarn webext` will watch for changes to the sources and automatically reload the extension.

-Alternatively, you can also `yarn build`, which then builds an *unsigned* zip that you can then install permanently in a browser that does not enforce signing (i.e. Nightly or the Unbranded Firefox with the right about:config preferences).
+Alternatively, you can also `yarn build`, which then builds an _unsigned_ zip that you can then install permanently in a browser that does not enforce signing (i.e. Nightly or the Unbranded Firefox with the right about:config preferences).

 ### Running in Chrome/Chromium/etc